awsdocs/amazon-chime-user-guide/doc_source/phone.md

 1. Choose **Dial**\.

 When the person you call answers their phone, an instant meeting opens in Amazon Chime\.
 As a meeting host with Amazon Chime Pro permissions, you can choose **More** to invite others to the call, or to change your meeting settings\.
-For more information, see [Meeting host actions](chime-organizer-call-controls.md)\.
+For more information, see [Hosting meetings](chime-organizer-call-controls.md)\.

 **To call a phone number from your history**